luismsouto/world-cup-simulator/readme.md

 # 🌍 FIFA World Cup Simulator (WCS)

 A full Monte Carlo simulation engine for the 2026 FIFA World Cup, built in Python.
-The games are simulated using the Dixon-Coles model, which is calibrated against bookmaker odds for the **group stage** and Elo ratings for the **knockout phase**.
+The games are simulated using the [Dixon-Coles](https://grokipedia.com/page/DixonColes_model) model, and to estimate the parameters we fit the model against win/draw/loss probabilities that are either derived from **(a)** bookmaker odds (for group stage matches) or **(b)** Elo ratings (for the knockout phase matches).
 It supports both single and multi run modes.

-## 1. Project Structure

-World Cup Simulator/
-│
-├── main.py # Entry point — orchestrates the full pipeline
-│
-├── elo_utils/
-│ ├── init.py
-│ ├── calibrate_elo.py # Calibrates raw Elo ratings against bookmaker odds
-│ ├── elo_utils.py # Loads and exposes Elo ratings
-│ └── elo_vs_bookmaker.py # Diagnostic comparison of Elo vs. bookmaker probabilities
-│
-├── models/
-│ ├── init.py
-│ ├── predict_poisson.py # Basic independent Poisson goal model
-│ └── predict_poisson_DC.py # Dixon-Coles corrected Poisson model
-│
-├── simulate/
-│ ├── init.py
-│ ├── simulate_group_stage.py # Group stage simulation logic
-│ ├── simulate_knockout_phase.py # Knockout bracket simulation logic
-│ └── third_place_combinations.py # Handles best third-place team bracket rules
-│
-├── input_data/
-│ ├── odds_input.csv # Bookmaker odds for all group stage matches
-│ ├── fifa_rankings.csv # Official FIFA rankings (used as tiebreaker)
-│ ├── elo_rankings.csv # Raw Elo ratings for all teams
-│ ├── elo_rankings_calibrated.csv # Elo ratings after bookmaker calibration
-│ └── third_place_match_combinations.csv # Valid R32 bracket assignments for best 3rds
-│
-└── output_data/
-├── elo_vs_bookmaker.csv # Diagnostic output from calibration
-├── simulation_results.csv # Latest simulation results
-└── simulation_results_.csv # Timestamped simulation snapshots

-## Methodology
+## 1. Methodology

-### 1. Goal Scoring Model — Dixon-Coles Poisson
+### Goal Scoring Model: Dixon-Coles

 Each match is modelled as a pair of independent Poisson random variables representing goals scored by the home and away teams.
-The expected goals $\lambda$ for each team are estimated using a **Dixon-Coles** framework.

-The probability of a scoreline $(i, j)$ is:
+The expected goals $\lambda$ for each team are estimated using a Dixon-Coles framework.
+The probability of a scoreline $(i, j)$ is given by:

 $$P(X = i,\ Y = j) = \tau(\lambda_h,\ \lambda_a,\ i,\ j,\ \rho) \cdot \frac{e^{-\lambda_h} \lambda_h^i}{i!} \cdot \frac{e^{-\lambda_a} \lambda_a^j}{j!}$$

-where $\lambda_h$ and $\lambda_a$ are the expected goals for the home and away team respectively, and $\tau$ is the **Dixon-Coles low-score correction factor**:
+where $\lambda_h$ and $\lambda_a$ are the expected goals for the home and away team respectively, and $\tau$ is the Dixon-Coles low-score correction factor:

 $$
 \tau(\lambda_h, \lambda_a, i, j, \rho) =